yoavweiss/Responsive-Image-Container/README.md

 their higher resolution counterparts, this solution is no good for that case.
  - A separate resource would be better there.
- - There seems to be a concensus that this case is rather rare.
+ - There seems to be a consensus that this case is rather rare.